-You will learn how to make a beautiful set of three nesting Shaker boxes in American red cherry.
+You will learn how to make a beautiful set of three nesting Shaker boxes.
 No previous woodworking experience is needed.
-You will be taken step-by-step through the box making process, learning traditional Shaker techniques including bending wood in hot water, crafting the iconic Shaker swallow tail joint and securing the bands and bases with copper tacks and tiny wooden pins and without using any glue.
-Along the way there will be time to learn something about the Shakers, their communities and the principles underpinning their designs.
+You will be taken step-by-step through the box making process, learning traditional techniques including bending wood using hot water, cutting the iconic Shaker swallow tail with a knife and securing the bands with copper tacks and bases with wooden pegs.
+The boxes made without using any glue.
+Along the way there will be time to learn something about the history of bentwood boxes and the Shakers, their communities and the principles underpinning their designs.

-By the end of the course you will know the processes involved in making a Shaker box and be reasonably able to safely use the skills acquired on the course to make a box.
-An instruction booklet will be provided for you to take home at the end of the course.
+By the end of the course you will know the processes involved in making a Shaker box and be able to safely use the skills acquired on the course.
+An instruction booklet will be provided for you to take home.

 Arrival Day - this is the first date listed above

 Courses start early evening.
 Residential students to arrive from 4pm, non-residential students to arrive by 6.45pm.

 6.45pm: Welcome, followed by dinner (included).